rodms10/FileTest/plugins/org.apache.cordova.file/doc/index.md

 ### Firefox OS Quirks

 The File System API is not natively supported by Firefox OS and is implemented as a shim on top of indexedDB.

+* Does not fail when removing non-empty directories
+* Does not support metadata for directories
+* Does not support `requestAllFileSystems` and `resolveLocalFileSystemURI` methods
+* Methods `copyTo` and `moveTo` do not support directories

 ## Upgrading Notes